Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems

-To reveal the effects of measurement on a system's unitary evolution, an approach that enables the study of single, physically realistic quantum trajectories is required.
-Quantum State Diffusion (QSD), also known as weak measurement \citep{percival1998}, is a framework that offers continuous quantum trajectories and a dynamical treatment of measurement instead of instantaneous wavefunction collapse.
-QSD considers quantum systems that are in contact with an environment that causes the system density matrix to \textit{diffuse} across its parameter space.
+QSD considers quantum systems that are in contact with an environment that causes the system reduced density matrix to \textit{diffuse} across its parameter space.
 Environmental effects in QSD can drive phenomena such as decoherence and the (continuous) collapse of the system to a particular eigenstate, all within a single dynamical framework.
-An average over all possible diffusive trajectories then yields the average evolution of the density matrix of the quantum system as given by the Lindblad equation, at least for Markovian dynamics.
+An average over all possible diffusive trajectories then yields the evolution of the density matrix of the quantum system as given by the Lindblad equation, at least for Markovian dynamics.

 For our purposes, we consider the environment to represent a measuring apparatus, and the strength of the interaction between the quantum system and environment to be a measurement coupling that brings about the diffusion of the system towards a stochastically selected eigenstate.
 Rather than the system collapsing discontinuously to an eigenstate, as is the case with projective measurements, the measurement process occurs in a continuous and non-instantaneous manner.
 An approximation to instantaneous wavefunction collapse is obtained in the limit of infinitely strong system-environment coupling.
+Near-instantaneous quantum jumps are recovered in this limit (not to be confused with the intrinsically discontinuous Poissonian jump unravelling of a quantum master equation) \citep{gambetta2008,christie2022,gardiner1992}.
 The QSD evolution equation for the system therefore contains not only the unitary time evolution brought about, for example, by a system Hamiltonian, but also the effect of measurement.